Postman CLI command options

 postman publish api

 Publish a snapshot of an API for the given apiId.
 All elements linked to the API will be published by default.
-You can choose which elements to publish by using additional options.
+You can choose which elements to publish by using other command options.

-When publishing an API that is linked with git, you must enter the command from inside the local git repo and provide paths to the schema directory and collection paths instead of IDs.
+When publishing an API that's linked with Git, you must enter the command from inside the local Git repo and provide paths to the schema directory and collection paths instead of IDs.

 postman api publish <apiId> --name v1\